arcrozier/final-project/README.md

 # Photo Bracket

-This is a high-level overview of how the project is currently structured
+This is a high-level overview of how this project is structured and guide as to how to use PhotoBracket app.

 ## Contents:
 * [Classes](#classes)